-The Sky Colony’s songs are a blend of simple melodies and complex harmonies.
+The Sky Colony’s first full-length album ,"In A Dream", was released in February, 2015, and featured Master’s College banjo extraordinaire Molly Hazel and brilliant drummer dad Jeff Lacy.
+The title was publicized with blog coverage and radio play at stations worldwide.
 “It’s a mixture of the call of the Cascadian wilderness and an the 60's psychedelia era” (Tom Franks, Folkwords UK).
 Time upon time it has been deemed unique.
-They create a sound of "luminous spirituality that sets a fire in the mind" (Scot Casey, What’s Up Magazine).
-Their first full-length album "In A Dream" was released in February, 2015, and featured Molly Hazel on banjo, vocals, and bass.
-This record was publicized by Sue DuMond, with independent radio play at stations worldwide.
-Music critics were astounded at the “a lack of special effects, just pure musicianship.”
+“They create a sound of luminous spirituality that sets a fire in the mind."
+(Scot Casey, What’s Up Magazine).
+Music critics were interested in “a lack of special effects, just pure musicianship.”
 (John Apice, No Depression).

 Since then, personnel shifts have landed the full-time band member lineup of the founders Kyle Findley-Meier (rhythm guitar, lead vocal) and Ben Meyer (lead guitar, vocal), along with Jeff Lacy (drums, vocal), and Marcus Nevitt (keys, lap steel, vocal).
 “We’ve had a lot of great crews in this band.
 This feels like the one, though.” says Findley-Meier.
 “We are good friends, kinda brothers with a mission.
 It’s important to all of us to create substantial lyrics and music that makes us feel something.”